Posted in Plumbing Repairs

 - Take the Strain: Cover kitchen sink drains with a sink strainer so scraps of food and other debris can’t fall down the drain.

-Trying to Unclog Drain Jams?
-Call Your Local Kelowna Plumbers at 911 Plumbing Heating Drainage Ltd!
+Trying to Unclog a Drain in Kelowna?
+Call Your Local Plumbers at 911 Plumbing Heating Drainage Ltd Today!

-Whether you’re in Kelowna or a nearby area such as West Kelowna, Lake Country, or West Bank, you can rely on the Kelowna plumbers at 911 Plumbing Heating Drainage Ltd. for expert service that will get your plumbing system back in great condition quickly and efficiently.
+Whether you’re in Kelowna or a nearby area such as West Kelowna, Lake Country, or West Bank, you can rely on the Kelowna plumbers at 911 Plumbing Heating Drainage Ltd. for expert service.
+Our experienced team will get your plumbing system back in great condition quickly and efficiently.

 Give us a call today at 250-801-0911—or contact us online—to schedule an appointment and find out why we’re Kelowna’s top choice for reliable plumbing services!